Air Algérie Flight 5017: Legal actions

 French newspaper Le Figaro cited a judicial probe that the crash of Flight 5017 was caused due to a series of errors, caused by the failure of the de-icing equipment on the plane.
 Based on the probe, the failure led to sensors on the engines becoming clogged with ice and reporting back false data to the pilots.
 As such, when the engine began to lose thrust, the pilots were unaware of it.
 The situation would have been compounded when the pilot attempted to regain altitude by pulling back on the joystick, indicating pilot error.
 The flight simulator system used to train the crew was not exactly the same as the actual plane, the MD-83.
 The pilots did not have any experience at flying in Africa's meteorological conditions.
 In the latter, it stated that both pilots had only one African flight experience.
 The crew also had outdated information on the weather conditions on the route they were flying, having received their last update 2½ hours before takeoff, while the plane's crews had trouble communicating with ground staff.

+On May 18, 2021, the Paris Judicial Court ordered that Swiftair be trialed in France on charges of involuntary manslaughter and negligence.
+The investigating judges suspected that the company failed to provide "adequate training to the crew," which contributed to "the crew's failure to recognize the deterioration of engine parameters" and "their inadequate response to the onset of the stall."

+The trial was initially scheduled from October 2 to 26, 2023, pending a favorable decision on June 8, 2023.
+This was due to the fact that the Spanish justice system had previously issued a provisional dismissal in favor of the company, raising the potential applicability of the legal principle of ne bis in idem, which prohibits being tried twice for the same offense.